Agent Teams

 - Agents discover things during work that other agents need to know, but with no communication channel between them, those discoveries are trapped.

-- File conflicts multiply when agents work on related parts of a codebase, and the human must resolve every merge conflict manually.
+- File conflicts multiply when agents work on related parts of a codebase, and without an explicit coordination primitive every overlap becomes the human’s problem to detect and untangle.

 - Task dependencies shift during execution.
 A task that seemed independent turns out to need results from another task, but neither agent knows about the other’s progress.